cjohnson318/cjohnson318.github.io/_posts/2024-04-29-use-go-and-js-to-build-simple-cross-platform-desktop-app.markdown

 ---
 layout: post
-title:  "Simple Go Wails Example"
+title:  "Use Go and JS to Build an Simple Cross Platform Desktop App"
 date:   2024-04-29 00:00:00 -0700
 tags: go javascript
 ---